 HMRC means Her Majesty’s Revenue and Customs;

-Initial Term means the period commencing on the Commencement Date and expiring 12 months from the Actual Live Date;
+Initial Term means the period of months detailed on the Order Form, commencing from the Actual Live Date;

 Liability Fee means the aggregate of the Set Up Fee and the total Payslip Fees paid by the Customer for the specific payroll in which the liability occurred in the 12 months prior to the date of determination of the liability;